-- A. The Agencies should provide each other with a list of points of contact responsible for program areas and other areas of mutual interest.
+- A. The Agencies should maintain a list of points of contact responsible for program areas and other areas of mutual interest.
 Early communication should improve public services and resources management consistent with the above mission statements for both Agencies, through increased efficiency and avoidance of potential conflict.
-Coordination should occur for planning, programs, and other management actions of mutual interest.
+Coordination should occur for planning, programs and other management actions of mutual interest.
 Each Agency should offer the other opportunities for early coordination regarding the modification of significant policies and procedures that may affect subject areas of this agreement and have impacts on the programs and mission of the other Agency. - B. Frequent informal consultation on matters of mutual interest should be encouraged at all levels.
 The NRCS State Conservationists and USACE District Engineers should be the primary conduit through which field coordination should take place.
+For regional level coordination, the primary conduits will be the NRCS Regional Conservationist and the USACE Division Commanders.
 Each Agency should be responsible for ensuring that personnel are informed and involved.
-To encourage District/State communications, the Agencies, with staff support from the Liaisons, should: - 1.
-Issue communication from headquarters to NRCS State Conservationists and USACE District Engineers encouraging communication and providing examples of success stories;
+To encourage District/State communications, the Agencies, with staff support from the Liaisons, should:

-- 2. Publicize through newsletters, websites, etc. examples of NRCS/USACE collaboration resulting from planned District/State communications; and - 3.
-Provide points of contact by subject matter for each State NRCS Office and each USACE District.
+- Issue guidance from headquarters through Regional Conservationists to NRCS State Conservationists and through Division Commanders to USACE District Engineers encouraging communication, and providing examples of success stories; - 2.
+Publicize through newsletters, websites, etc. examples of NRCS/USACE collaboration resulting from planned District/State communications; and - Provide points of contact by subject matter for each State NRCS Office and each USACE District.